cjtejasai/Raksha-AI/README.md

 ## 🎯 What is Raksha?

-Raksha is a comprehensive AI security SDK that detects threats in LLMs and AI agents.
+Raksha - AI is a comprehensive AI security SDK that detects threats in LLMs and AI agents.
 It works standalone or integrates with Phoenix, LangChain, LlamaIndex, and any LLM framework.

 ### Key Features